If you want to improve your front door security but are uncertain which Ring product to choose, you have come to the right place.

 In contrast, the Peephole Cam will only work with the (removable) battery pack that comes with the device (so no hardwired option is available).

-The battery life of Video Doorbell 1 and 2 is usually anywhere from 4 to 12 months.
+The battery life of Video Doorbells 1 and 2 is usually anywhere from 4 to 12 months.
 This is the period of time the device will run on a single charge.

 Peephole Cam has a much shorter battery life than Video Doorbells: according to several reviews, it rarely lasts more than 3 months.